eflautt/ga-data-science/lessons/lesson-14/readme.md

 For each word and topic pair, we learn some `P ( word | topic) `

-The _topic distribution_ is a multinomial distribution for each document representing what topics are most likely in that document

-For all documents we have a distribution over {sports, science, business}
+The _topic distribution_ is a multinomial distribution for each document representing which topics are most likely to be in that document.
+For all documents, we then have a distribution over {sports, science, business}

 ```
 ESPN article: [sports: 0.8, business: 0.2, science: 0.0]